lifewatch/elab-documentation/docs/user-guide.md

 ### Confirm columns
-When you click “Next” [Next]{: .btn .btn-purple .btn-outline .float-right}, you are redirected to the preview screen.
+When you click “Next” [Next]{: .btn .btn-purple .btn-outline .float-right} Next {: .label .label-purple }, you are redirected to the preview screen.
 Make sure that every column name from the uploaded file corresponds with a column name from the pick list.
 Click ‘Confirm’.

 > Note: if this step does not work, try to open e-lab on a different browser (Firefox, Google Chrome, … )